 CCTV images are retained for 28 days only.

-Images are only viewed by Trust personnel, but images may be shared with the police to aid the investigation or prosecution of criminal activities within Trust grounds and premises.
+Images are only viewed by Trust personnel, but images may be shared with the police where necessary to aid the investigation or prosecution of criminal activities within Trust grounds and premises.

 Traffic enforcement officers and security personnel wear body-worn cameras that record both sound and images.
-Before cameras are activated staff will formally advise that they are going to do so.
-Images and sound will be used in the prevention and de-escalation of security incidents; patient, visitor and staff safety; traffic and parking enforcement; and the investigation of persons acting suspiciously on Trust premises.
+Before cameras are activated, staff will formally advise the Trust that they are going to do so.
+Images and sound will be used in the prevention and de-escalation of security incidents; patient, visitor and staff safety; traffic and parking enforcement; and the investigation of persons acting suspiciously on the Trust’s premises.